bighelmet7/allianz/README.md

 * Minishift version v1.34.2 (running with virtualbox as vm-driver)
 * Openshift version v3.10.0
-* Go v1.13

 # 1. Deploy Minishift cluster

 ```bash
 minishift start --openshift-version=v3.10.0 --vm-driver=virtualbox
 ```
-At this point Minishift will perfom all the needed actions to setup the Openshift cluster for us.
+At this point Minishift will perfom all the needed actions to set up the Openshift cluster for us.

 # Structure

-The two main directories available are app/ and manifests/
+The two main directories

-* manifests/ contains all the configuration and settings projects.
+* manifests/ contains all the project configuration and its settings.
-* allianz/ is our main project.
-It  contains all the yaml files to set the Allianz environment.
+* allianz/ contains all the yaml files to set up the Allianz environment.
-* app/ contains all the yamls to set and configure our application
+* app/ contains all the yamls to set and configure our web application.

-# Setting User
+# Setting up an user

-For learning propose we will create a user called 'devops' that will perfom all our commands so we can difference between an admin user, developer and devops.
+For learning propose we will create a user called 'devops' that will perfom all our commands, therefore we can differentiate between an admin user, developer and a devops.

 ```bash
 oc create user devops